jachappell/METAR/example/README.md

 # METAR example

 To build:
-$ make -f weather.mak
+$ make -f weather.mak<br />

-Get the current weather condtions in Saint Louis:
+Get the current weather condtions in Saint Louis:<br />
 $ ./weather KSTL

-Get the current weather condtions in Saint Louis and display the temperatue in Fahrenheit:
+Get the current weather condtions in Saint Louis and display the temperatue in Fahrenheit:<br />
 $ ./weather -f KSTL